-My work focuses on the systems and conditions that shape well-being.
+My work focuses on the systems and conditions that shape wellbeing.

 I was skipping meals, pulling back from exercise, and measuring my day by how close it was to being done.

 I used to think it was inevitable.
 That constantly pushing myself (and being pushed) beyond my physical and emotional limits was just part of the job.
-I also assumed that the responsibility was mine and mine alone: if I could just manage my time better, set stronger boundaries, or “take better care of myself,” then things would be different.
+I also assumed that the responsibility was mine and mine alone.
+If I could just manage my time better, set stronger boundaries, or “take better care of myself,” then things would be different.

-I now define wellness as a dynamic balance between the individual, social, and environmental factors that shape our reality.
-Think social determinants of health as experienced through the nervous system.
+I now define wellness as a dynamic balance between the individual, social, and structural conditions that shape our lives.

-My work has included:
+This has included:

-• Developing, implementing, and evaluating public health, behavioral health, and wellness programs across sectors.
+• Developing, implementing, and evaluating public health, behavioral health, and wellness programs

-Mobirise
+Mobirise Website Builder

 Master of Public Health (MPH)